shiyis/nlpwshiyi/README.md

 #### Agenda in this blog

-- Writing more about Theory of Mind and Mental Representations
+- Writing more about Philosophy of Mind and Mental Representations.
-- Introduce more context
+- Introduce more context.
-- Include Misc. things
+- Include Misc. things.